 There is a very strong connection between the body and the mind.
-We hear about it all of the time, there are books, articles, documentaries, entire disciplines devoted to teaching us about this connection and how to strengthen it.
-And yet, although this is seemingly common knowledge, many of us still struggle with a basic building block of a strong body/mind connection, loving the body we have.
+We hear about it all of the time.
+There are books, articles, documentaries, entire disciplines devoted to teaching us about this connection and how to strengthen it.
+Although this is seemingly common knowledge, many of us still struggle with a basic building block of a strong body/mind connection.
+Love the body you have.

 Why do we have so much hate for our bodies?

-Now, I want to stress that body image issues are not something that only women struggle with.
+I want to stress that body image issues are not something that only women struggle with.
 Many men and boys are also suffering from poor body image and the accompanying stress that goes along with it.
-It is probably easier for women to discuss this than men because it’s an accepted issue that gets tons of coverage throughout the media.
+It’s probably easier for women to discuss than men because it’s an accepted issue that gets tons of media coverage.

-Ah the media, that which simultaneously tells us and shows us that we are not good enough while railing against the messages that we are not good enough.
-While there has been some body positivity coming into play recently with the inclusion of plus size and differently-abled models in ad campaigns and on magazine covers, it can still be difficult to find a positive representative of your body type.
+Ah the media which tells us and shows us that we are not good enough while also railing against the messages that we are not good enough.
+There has been some body positivity coming into play recently.
+The inclusion of plus size and differently-abled models in ad campaigns and on magazine covers.
+Still, it can still be difficult to find a positive representative of your body type.

-I have PCOS and because that endocrine disorder causes women to gain weight much like a man, think barrel chest, beer bellies, flat booties, and thin legs. it is almost non-existent to see someone with that body type in the media.
+I have PCOS which causes women to gain weight much like a man.
+Think barrel chest, beer bellies, flat booties, and thin legs.
+It is almost non-existent to see someone with that body type in the media.
 It’s also almost impossible to find clothes that fit.

 So, our entire lives are full of everyone else’s commentary about our looks, both positive and negative.
 We are bombarded with the “ideal” image of beauty from all sorts of media, and it’s pervasive.
 If you ever get a chance to watch little girls play together, it won’t take long to see how they notice and talk about appearance.